June-Skeeter/Police_Involved_Deaths_Canada/index.md

 # Why Police-Involved Deaths in Canada?

 Candian instututions rely on the lack of race based statistics to pepeturate a naritive that systemic racism is "just an American issue" and that Canada is "better".
-As a white settler and imigrant from the United States, I fell for that narative and did not question it for years.
+As a white settler and immigrant from the United States, I fell for that narrative and did not question it for years.
-* Systemic racism is swept under the rug in Canada.
-It needs to be talked about.
-It needs to be part of the public discourse so that it can be addressed.
+* We need to have discussions about systemic racism in Canada and make it part of the public discourse in order to hold Canadian institutions accountable.

 # Key Points